strykeforce/olympics/path/README.md

 The following points are awarded to all participating teams in order of finish and applied towards the overall Olympics score.

-1. W points
+1. 20 points
-2. X points
+2. 15 points
-3. Y points
+3. 10 points
-4. Z points
+4. 5 points

 In the case of a tie the average of the points for that place and the place one below will be awarded to both teams.
-For example, a tie for first place will give both teams the average of the first and second place points (N points).
+For example, a tie for first place will give both teams the average of the first and second place points (17.5 points).

 ### Scoring - Penalties